iTwin/itwinjs-core/docs/learning/geometry/EllipsoidPaths.md

   - This is computed by `ellipsoid.radiansPairToGreatArc`
 - Alternating red and green arcs that span about 2 degrees each.
 The endpoints are computed by an approximation algorithm that produces the joints at 2-degree separation.
   - The points on this path are computed by `GeodesicPathSolver.createGeodesicPath`
-- Almost coincident with the alternating red and green, another, non-central plane intersection, this time with a plane defined by the two endpoints and a true surface normal somwhere along the way, chosen by sampling among about 40 candidates to get the smallest length.
+- Almost coincident with the alternating red and green, another, non-central plane intersection, this time with a plane defined by the two endpoints and a true surface normal somewhere along the way, chosen by sampling among about 40 candidates to get the smallest length.
   - candidate planes to create section arcs are computed by `ellipsoid.createSectionArcPointPointVectorInPlane` with 40 candidate "in plane" vectors computed based on endpoint surface normals

 This figure is a deep zoom to a portion of the first path section: